 Posted on April 05 2016

 "We were informed shortly after arriving on the Isle Of Skye about the changeable nature of the weather.
-'Rain on Skye is better than rain anywhere else' we were told, and by the end of our journey David and I were slightly inclined to agree.
-Myself and David had set ourselves the challenge of The Skye Trail, a roughly 90 mile route from the north to the south of the island.
+'Rain on Skye is better than rain anywhere else' we were told, and by the end of our journey, David and I were slightly inclined to agree.
+David and I had set ourselves the challenge of The Skye Trail, a roughly 90-mile route from the north to the south of the island.
 The trip took us 7 days and would be our best and most successful adventure to date.

-On our first day walking along the sea cliffs on the northern end of the Island we were met with blue sky and gorgeous views, as we skirted the cliffs following a path that was described on our map as indiscernible.
+On our first day walking along the sea cliffs on the northern end of the island we were met with blue sky and gorgeous views, as we skirted the cliffs following a path that was described on our map as indiscernible.
 We spent the night camping on cliffs overlooking the eastern coast and the mainland before ascending onto 'The Trotternish Ridge', a geological fast that spanned half the length of the island.
 There were many cold nights to be had but always followed by bright clear mornings.
-It wasn't long before we had to deal with Skye's skittish weather however, one day island fluctuating between below freezing temperatures; to T-shirt weather; to hail and snow and finally patchy rain with bright vibrant sweeping rainbows, all set in stunning dramatic landscape.
+It wasn't long before we had to deal with Skye's skittish weather, however, one day island fluctuating between below-freezing temperatures; to T-shirt weather; to hail and snow and finally patchy rain with bright vibrant sweeping rainbows, all set in the stunning dramatic landscape.